fanglingsu/vimb/CONTRIBUTE.md

 This document contains guidelines for contributing to vimb, as well as useful hints when doing so.

+## Communication

+If you wan't to discuss some feature or provide some suggestion that can't be done very well with the github issues.
+You should use the [mailing list][mail] for this purpose.
+Else it's a good decision to use the features provided by github for that.

 ## Patching and Coding style

 ### File Layout